Backyard Guesthouse Redesign

 Ode to the Outhouse

 The lowly outhouse may be making a comeback.
 Some tiny houses being designed these days are not being outfitted with a bathroom or even a space for a composting toilet.
-While a specific design or structure may be sound and even really beautiful, it may not provide people with one of the most basic of human needs.
-A simple or more complex outhouse could be a viable solution.
+While a specific design or structure may be sound and even really beautiful, it may not provide people with one … Read more

 Acting Green Vs. Buying Green